SAP-samples/datasphere-content/README.md

 For more information, please visit the SAP community page or contact your SAP contact to obtain support.

 # License
-This project is licensed under the SAP SAMPLE CODE LICENSE AGREEMENT except as noted otherwise in the LICENSE file.
+This project is licensed under the SAP Sample Code License Agreement except as noted otherwise in the [LICENSE file](/license).